cryptosteer/requester_restcountries/README.md

 The configuration may be overwritten via the following files, in order from lowest to highest priority:

-- `/etc/bitbucket_config.py`
+- `/etc/restcountries_config.py`
-- `.bitbucket_config.py` in the User's home directory
+- `.restcountries_config.py` in the User's home directory
-- `bitbucket_config.py` in the current directory
+- `restcountries_config.py` in the current directory

 # Minimum Configuration

-In order to access any non-public data, you MUST use a user acount for authentication.
-You can use the `AUTH_USER` and `AUTH_PASS` entries in the config file, or the overriding `-u` and `-p` command line parameters.

-The `TEAMS` variable contains a list of team usernames to base all queries on -- e.g. find members, repositories, etc. belonging to these teams.
-If set to `None`, the script will query for a list of teams the authenticating user is a member of.
+There is not specific configuration needed to run the script since it gather all the data from the API endpoint.

 # Usage

-Make sure authentication is configured (see above).

 Just run the script:

-    $ python3 bitbucket.py
+    $ python3 restcountries.py

 All command line parameters are optional and override the self-documenting variables of the same name in the config file.

 An overview can be found in the help screen:

-    usage: bitbucket.py [-h] [-u AUTH_USER] [-p AUTH_PASS] [-U USERNAME]
+    usage: restcountries.py [-h] [-u AUTH_USER] [-p AUTH_PASS] [-U USERNAME]
                         [-P API_PATH] [-i INGESTER] [-I] [-l LIMIT] [-r RETRIES] [-t TIMEOUT] [-c] [-C] [-v]